ocean-data-challenges/ocean-data-challenges.github.io/pages/pages-root-folder/index.md

   image: odc_frontpage2.png
   text: 'The efforts made to create these data challenges were only possible thanks to the fundings of several projects [...]'
 widget3:
-  title: "The ODC group"
+  title: "Related articles"
-  url: /team/
+  url: /articles/
   image: odc_frontpage3.png
+  text: 'Here are listed the published scientific articles related to the data challenges [...]'

+#widget3:
+#  title: "The ODC group"
+#  url: /team/
+#  image: odc_frontpage3.png
-  text: 'We are a group of French scientists from different research teams and companies [...]'
+#  text: 'We are a group of French scientists from different research teams and companies [...]'

 #
 # To make internal links, just use a permalink like this